ligoj/ligoj/app-api/README.md

 ## Build with Docker builder

-With this mode, no build tools (java, Maven,...) are required to build the image.
+With this mode, no build tools (java, Maven, ...) are required to build the image.

 ```bash
 docker build -t ligoj/ligoj-api:4.0.0 -f Dockerfile .